Leverage eCommerce Analytics to Boost Online Sales

 6 Ways Online Retailers Can Use Ecommerce Analytics

-Data analytics helps online retailers interpret their ecommerce data sets to better manage inventory, boost sales, allocate marketing resources, and more.
+Ecommerce data analytics helps online retailers interpret their ecommerce data sets to better manage inventory, boost sales, allocate marketing resources, and more.
 Here are six of the most common ways ecommerce retailers are using analytics.

 1. Better manage inventory